 A major New York City airport is named in honor of her brother, but Gemma La Guardia Gluck’s story of surviving Ravensbrück concentration camp as the political prisoner of Adolf Eichmann unjustly exists in the shadows of history.

-“The prisoners could be forgiven for looking with fear upon the buses that arrived at the concentration camps in the spring of 1945.
-Transports had brought them to places like Ravensbrück, Auschwitz, Bergen-Belsen, Dachau.
-Transports had taken their loved ones to horrific deaths.
-Despite the rumors of rescue, it seemed more likely to be a cruel Nazi ploy.”
+"The prisoners could be forgiven for looking with fear upon the buses that arrived at the concentration camps in the spring of 1945.
+Transports had brought them… Read more "Excerpted // Rescue or Death?"

 In spring 1945, Sweden did something incredible.
 It voluntarily sent an expedition into Nazi Germany to rescue prisoners from concentration camps and bring them to Sweden.
 Not a single Swede was among the 31,000 individuals they rescued.
 This is the story of the White Buses.